joba-1/Tasmoticz/README.md

 ## Autodiscovery of Tasmota Devices for Domoticz

-Python plugin for autodetecting devices with Tasmota firmware in [Domoticz Homeautomation](https://www.domoticz.com/).
+Python plugin for autodetecting ESP8266 devices with [Tasmota firmware](https://github.com/arendst/Sonoff-Tasmota) in [Domoticz Homeautomation](https://www.domoticz.com/).

 * Tasmotas native and manually configured domoticz support is not required, but can be used in parallel if you leave it compiled in for things I didn't implement yet (I use this).
 * Tasmotas native homeassistant support or setoption19 is not required, but probably can be used in parallel with [emontnemery's plugin](https://github.com/emontnemery/domoticz_mqtt_discovery "emontnemery's github repo") if you leave it compiled in (not tested)